The Keys to a Great Value Proposition

 A great value proposition should include the following key elements:

 - Quantify the benefits when possible.
 Numbers make your value proposition credible and memorable.
 For example, “Reduce operational costs by 30% in three months” is more compelling than “Saves money.”
 Tangible outcomes make the value real.
+These tangible outcomes need to be directly tied to economic or social-emotional benefits for the target customer.

 Tips for Creating a Strong Value Proposition